Clastify logo

 Describing waves in two and three dimensions

-Once a wave spreads across a surface or through space, a simple displacement–time graph doesn't tell the full story.
-We need to show the shape of the travelling disturbance, and the direction in which energy is being transferred.
+When a wave spreads across a surface or through space, a simple displacement–time graph doesn't show enough.
+We also need to show the shape of the travelling disturbance, and the direction in which energy is being transferred.

-A wavefront is a surface or line of constant phase that moves with a wave.
-In diagrams, neighbouring wavefronts are often separated by one wavelength, so their spacing tells you the wavelength.
-For water waves, a crest line gives a visible wavefront.
-For light, we usually can’t see the wavefronts directly, but the model still helps.
+A wavefront is a line or surface of constant phase that moves with a wave.
+In diagrams, neighbouring wavefronts are often one wavelength apart, so their spacing gives the wavelength.
+With water waves, a crest line is a visible wavefront.
+With light, we usually can't see the wavefronts directly, but the model still helps.

-A ray is a line that shows the local direction of energy transfer by a wave.
-Draw rays perpendicular to wavefronts.
-With circular wavefronts, rays point radially outwards; with plane wavefronts, the rays are parallel.
+A ray is a line showing the local direction of energy transfer by a wave.
+Rays are drawn perpendicular to wavefronts.
+For circular wavefronts, rays point radially outwards; for plane wavefronts, rays are parallel.

 Image

-Treat this as a model, not a photograph of reality.
-Ripple tanks, for example, let us see water-wave wavefronts and use them as an analogue for light or microwaves.
-That’s useful, but the analogy has limits: water needs a medium and has surface effects; electromagnetic waves do not require a material medium.
+Treat this as a model, not a photograph of what is really there.
+Ripple tanks, for example, let us see water-wave wavefronts, then use them as an analogue for light or microwaves.
+The analogy is useful, but it has limits: water needs a medium and has surface effects; electromagnetic waves do not require a material medium.

-In sketches, keep the geometry clean.
-Draw wavefronts as equally spaced lines or arcs, with rays crossing them at right angles.
+In sketches, keep the geometry tidy.
+Draw wavefronts as equally spaced lines or arcs; rays should cross them at right angles.
 Close wavefronts mean a short wavelength.
 If the rays spread out, the energy is spreading too.

 What happens at a boundary